 While they could provide a more flexible format, students could still reasonably expect to read extensively from primary source materials in journals.
 That said, online midwifery schools could make their library accessible remotely.

 Students communicate through discussions in the virtual seminar room, emails, video chat or other program activities, participants often regularly stay in touch.
 This type of interaction often complements the electronic courses.

-Many accredited online nurse midwifery programs require students to make one or more prearranged visits to campus.
+Many accredited online midwifery programs require students to make one or more prearranged visits to campus.
 Sometimes called intensives or residencies, the visits could take most of a day to several days.
 It may require three or fewer visits to the campus annually.

 For those drawn to nurse midwifery programs online but still unsure about all their features, most online midwifery schools have some kind of section that students could consult.
 Sometimes, it lists technology requirements or helps to answer questions about their program, so it is a good idea to check it out and feel comfortable if you are new to online education.

 Accredited online nurse midwife degree programs could be approved by regional and/or national accreditation agencies to ensure quality.
 A few to look for could include the Accreditation Commission for Midwifery Education (ACME), the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
 The American College of Nurse Midwives maintains a list of ACME-accredited online midwifery programs.

 Find an online Nurse Midwife program and online Midwifery school right away.
 Scroll through sponsored programs by degree level, then easily contact the schools on your list.
 An on-page form makes it convenient to take the next step today.

 Frontier Nursing University

 MSN, DNP and Post-Graduate Certificates are offered in the nurse-midwifery specialty track in our distance education program.